Four Weeks Old

 Everyone is well and oh so gorgeous!
 They are now pottering around, although still a little wobbly and face plants are quite common.
 They look far more like little doggies now instead of scrunched up baby bundles and they are becoming more aware of their surroundings and new things.

 The puppies still spend most of the day asleep (between 18 and 20 hours a day!).
-Myrtle still chooses to spend most of the time with her pups, especially during the night.
+Autumn still chooses to spend most of the time with her pups, especially during the night.
 The pups have also now had a three day course of wormer, which I can honestly say they hated!

 We will introduce them to a litter tray and will be teaching them how to use it.
 Hopefully in a few weeks time the puppies will have mastered this and will be doing their wees and poos in the tray.

 We have just started to wean the puppies - I don’t normally enjoy this bit as the lovely clean puppies overnight become messy and covered in food as they like to lie, walk and roll around in their meals until they learn how to eat nicely.
-For the first time in their life, they have also learned how to drink water, as before this Myrtle has provided all their hydration in her milk.
+For the first time in their life, they have also learned how to drink water, as before this Autumn has provided all their hydration in her milk.

 Please click on any image / video to enlarge it.